bennymi/ato-ui/src/docs/guides/tokens/svg.md

 ---
-title: SVGs
+title: SVG
-description: Available tokens related to SVGs, such as fill and stroke color.
+description: Available shortcuts related to SVGs, such as fill and stroke color.
 ---

-# SVG Tokens

 ## On-Colors